Philadelphia Traumatic Brain Injury Lawyers

 Diagnosis & Treatment of Brain Injuries

-A brain injury is typically simple to diagnose, particularly traumatic brain injuries because there is a clear event which likely caused the harm in the first place, i.e. the trauma, hypoxia, or medical condition.
+A brain injury is typically simple to diagnose, particularly traumatic brain injuries because there is a clear event that likely caused the harm in the first place, i.e. the trauma, hypoxia, or medical condition.
 Similarly, it is easy to use an MRI or CT scan to identify an intracranial hematoma or other abnormalities in the brain's anatomy.
-The degree of injury, however, whether mild or severe or in between, is often hard to diagnose-in part because of the difficulty of assessing symptoms.
+The degree of injury, however, whether mild or severe or in between, is often hard to diagnose, in part because of the difficulty of assessing symptoms.

 The Glasgow Coma Scale rates eye response, verbal response, and motor response on 1-6 scales and then adds them up.
 (There's a pediatric version adjusted for children's differing reactions.)
 The Ranchos Los Amigos Scale evaluates the patient's awareness, cognition, behavior, and interaction with the environment all in one measurement and then puts the patient at one of eight levels of consciousness ranging from "purposeful-response" to "no response."

 Neither test is wholly objective, nor do they need to be; the point is to get a general sense of the person's cognition and neurological control to determine the appropriate rehabilitative treatment and therapy and to track recovery.
 Tests like these are part of how our Philadelphia brain injury attorneys determine the appropriate compensation for our clients.
-Our staff, which includes experienced doctors and nurses, help us understand how to build our clients' cases the most effectively.
+Our staff, which includes experienced doctors and nurses, help us understand how to build our clients' cases most effectively.

 Recovery from a brain injury is possible, though, even mild traumatic brain injuries can cause permanent damage from which the affected individual never fully recovers.
 There are thus government benefits for brain injury victims, including Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) benefits.

 Generally, though, these benefits are limited, and so most individuals who suffer a brain injury in a car or truck accident, in a fall at a business, an accident in the workplace or at hospital, or as the result of other negligence, receive most of their care through the compensation provided by a brain injury lawsuit.